Tools

 Understanding Ceramic Coated Pans

 Ceramic cookware has nothing to do with that quirky mug you scored from your local ceramicist.
-Instead, these pans feature a silicon oxide coating on top of a metal base (usually stainless steel or aluminum), rendering the pans water- and oil-resistant.
-Silicon oxide, aka silica, is a naturally occurring compound found in quartz and sand, and it’s also a key component in making glass.
+Instead, these pans offer an alternative to traditional coated non stick cookware, with a naturally-derived coating on top of a metal base (usually stainless steel or aluminum), rendering the pans water- and oil-resistant.
 The “ceramic” name comes from the coating’s glossy, enamel-like appearance.

 The biggest benefit of this ceramic coating is, of course, the smooth, non stick cooking surface it provides.
-Where traditional non stick has a storied (and complicated) past with chemicals in their coating, ceramic has always been made without any of the big ones—namely, PTFE and PFOA.
-Many people are turning to ceramic as a non-toxic, coated alternative to traditional non stick “Teflon” cookware.
+Where traditional non stick has a storied (and complicated) past with chemicals in their coating, ceramic has always been made without any of the big ones like PFAS, lead, and cadmium.
+Many people are turning to ceramic as a coated alternative to traditional non stick cookware.

 Like other non stick skillets, you can use these pans for many recipes, including delicate items like eggs, but also other everyday tasks like reheating leftovers or sauteing a simple side of vegetables.
 Ceramic is a good choice if you’d like to cook with less fat, too, since its non stick surface requires less cooking oil.